jcutrell/jonathancutrell/content/blog/2023-01-20-wont-and-cant.md

 ---
-title: 'Want and Can'
+title: "Won't and Can't"
 date: 2023-01-20T12:00:00+04:00
 author: Jonathan Cutrell
 templateKey: blog-post
 ---

-If you are a beginner manager, you will get a ton of advice for how to manage teams.
+If you are a beginner manager, you will get a ton of advice for how to manage teams, and probably just as much about how to manage individuals.

 A lot of it will be paper-thin opinions; much will be useful in certain scenarios.